Sartorius AG Investor Relations

 Moreover, Sartorius is investing in the digitalization of its processes.
 In addition, it has substantially expanded its production capacities, above all for filter and bag products.

 1) IFRS 16 required to be applied as of 2019 regulates accounting of lease contracts.
-Ultimately, this leads to a somewhat extended balance sheet and thus to a slightly lower equity ratio.
-Further, the changes result in disclosure of longer-term lease payments as depreciation and, accordingly, in a somewhat higher EBITDA.
-This does not entail any material changes concerning the Group’s relevant net profit or earnings per share.
+Ultimately, this has resulted in reporting longer-term lease payments as depreciation and, accordingly, in a somewhat higher EBITDA.

 Sartorius is a globally operating company with two separately listed entities: Sartorius AG and Sartorius Stedim Biotech S.A.